-Ensure proper frequency and timing of emails being sent.
+Ensure proper frequency and timing of the emails.

 Make it a regular habit to review and monitor your DNS records.
 This will help you understand if everything is technically configured and your email deliverability is happening properly.

-By keeping an eye on your IP and domain reputation, it will be easier to reach a customer’s mail server.
-If your business depends on digital marketing, sales, or outreach, then it is imperative for you to pay special attention to your domain reputation.
+Keeping an eye on your IP and domain reputation will make reaching your customer’s mail server easier.
+But, if your business depends on digital marketing, sales, or outreach, you must pay special attention to your domain reputation.
 As it is, domain reputation is always the first domino to fall before your entire digital presence crumbles.
-And once your domain reputation is low, it will require a lot of effort and expertise to rebuild all that reputation again.
+And once your domain reputation is low, it will need a lot of effort and expertise to rebuild all that reputation again.

 Getting email deliverability right is not an easy task, but it’s achievable.
 One easy way to ensure it is by having a good domain reputation.
-Use domain reputation checkers to keep a tab on how well your domain is responding on the web.
+Use domain reputation checkers to keep a tab on how well your domain responds on the web.

-Email deliverability and excellent domain reputation mean you are undertaking best practices and can get conversions, make money, and generate more leads.
+Email deliverability and excellent domain reputation mean you are undertaking best practices and getting conversions, making money, and generating more leads.